-The current and future budget outlook for the Marine Mammal Commission, and for science-based federal agencies in general, requires us to be more strategic about our work.
-In February 2014, we released our Strategic Plan for Fiscal Years 2022-2026 following a review and approval of the United States Office of Management and Budget.
-The Plan centers our efforts on five strategic objectives, and provides a vision and clear guidance for the work we do.
+The current and future budget outlook for the Marine Mammal Commission, and for science-based federal agencies in general, requires us to be strategic about our work.
+In March 2022, we released our Strategic Plan for Fiscal Years 2022-2026 following a review and approval of the United States Office of Management and Budget.
+The Plan centers our efforts on five strategic goals, and provides a vision and clear guidance for the work we do.
 We also pay special attention to marine mammal species and populations considered to be most vulnerable to human activities, as well as the important role that marine mammals play in the economy.

 Learn more about the work of the Commission under each priority topic below.